-At the foundation of Manhattan SCOPE is our Supply Chain Process Platform (SCPP), which utilizes a service-oriented architecture (SOA), common data model, collaborative gateways, and an optimization engine (among other constructs) to facilitate supply chain transformations that help our customers create and sustain competitive advantages.
+At the foundation of Manhattan SCOPE is our Supply Chain Process Platform (SCPP), which utilizes a service-oriented architecture (SOA), common data model, collaborative gateways, and an optimization engine (among other constructs) to facilitate supply chain transformations that help our customers create and sustain competitive advantage.
 Specific elements of Manhattan's SCPP, along with related core benefits, are detailed in Figure 3.

-Among its overall benefits, our SCPP enables customers using multiple Manhattan SCOPE applications to achieve Cross-Application Optimization TM.
-Cross-Application Optimization is our term for the compound benefits derived not only from optimizing multiple functional supply chain elements individually, but also collectively by considering factors across multiple functions in a supply chain (e.g., warehouse management, transportation, inventory, and labor) simultaneously, so that their individual and related impacts inform each decision to determine the optimal course of action for the organization as a whole.
+Among its overall benefits, our SCPP enables customers using multiple Manhattan SCOPE applications to achieve cross-application optimization-the compound benefits derived not only from optimizing multiple functional supply chain elements individually, but also collectively by considering factors across multiple functions in a supply chain (e.g., warehouse management, transportation, inventory, and labor) simultaneously, so that their individual and related impacts inform each decision to determine the optimal course of action for the organization as a whole.
 Our SCPP's common architecture also enables customers to speed implementations, simplify upgrades, and achieve lower total cost of ownership over time.

-Figure 3: Manhattan's Supply Chain Process Platform provides the foundation for Manhattan SCOPE Solution Suites, Platform Applications, and X-Suite Solutions.
+Figure 3: Manhattan's Supply Chain Process Platform provides the foundation for Manhattan SCOPE Supply Chain Solution Suites, Commerce Chain Solution Suites and Visibility and Insight applications.
 This common architecture provides agility and business differentiation advantages to operations executives while also simplifying maintenance and upgrade paths and lowering the total cost of ownership over time for information technology and financial executives.